Methimazole Transdermal Gel

 What is this medication?

-This medication contains Methimazole in a Pluronic Lecithin Organogel (PLO gel).
+The preparation dispensed for your cat is a transdermal gel containing the drug Methimazole.
 The concentration of Methimazole will vary depending on what your Veterinarian has ordered.
 Commonly prescribed doses are 1mg, 2.5mg, 3.5mg, and 5.0mg.
-In an attempt to keep the amount of gel necessary for each dosing application, as small as possible, the mg amounts mentioned above are usually contained in volumes as small as 0.1ml.
-The PLO gel allows the drug to be transported across the skin barrier, to gain access to the microcirculation of the animal’s blood stream.
+In an attempt to keep the amount of gel for each dosing application, as small as possible, the mg amounts mentioned above are usually contained in volumes no larger than 0.1ml.
+The transdermal gel allows the drug to be transported across the skin barrier, to gain access to the micro-circulation of the animal’s blood stream.
 This allows the drug to reach the thyroid gland, which is the target organ for this drug.
+The transdermal gel use may be one of several varieties including pluronic lecithin organogel (PLO) or Lipoderm® gel/cream.

 What is this medication used for?

 Methimazole is used to treat hyperthyroidism.
 The drug can be used orally or in a transdermal form, in animals as well as humans.
 Where the thyroid gland is hyperactive, resulting in the condition known as hyperthyroidism.
-Methimazole is used to reduce thyroid gland activity.
+Methimazole is used to reduce thyroid gland activity and therefore reducing circulating blood levels of thyroid hormone.

 How is the medication to be used?

-The gel is dispensed in 1ml oral syringes.
+Most commonly the gel is dispensed in 1ml topical syringes.
 This dispensing system allows for easy and accurate dosing.
 Dispense the proper amount of medication prescribed by your physician onto a gloved finger and apply to the inside of your cat’s ear.
 Rub in well, rotate the site of application daily and alternate the ear used with each application.
 This ensures consistent drug absorption, prevents drug accumulation and prevents sensitization to the components of the transdermal gel.

 How should this medication be stored?